slybit/blueknx2mqtt/README.md

 ----        |   ----        |   -----------
 **raw**     |   "0x01+1"    |   Binary data as hex string, together with the actual length, separated with '+'.
 This example sends a single bit to KNX with value '1'.
 **raw**     |   "0x07A4+16" |   Sends a 16 bit value to KNX.
-**raw**     |   "0x07"      |   If no bitlength is provided, the full byte value is send.
+**raw**     |   "0x07"      |   If no bitlength is provided, the full byte value is sent.
 This example sends an 8 bit value to KNX.
 **simple**  |   "10.5"      |   Provided value is translated using the DPT from the ETS export.
 If no DPT is known, no message is sent.

 **Important:** Raw hexadecimal strings must indicate a *byte* array, so number of hexadecimal characters must be *even*.